 Societal Implications of PKMzeta - The Memory Wipe Pill

-Obviously this has some pretty big implications for those with PTSD or having experienced a traumatic event, yet there are other, less obvious conditions which may benefit from the memory wiping pill as well.
+Obviously this has some pretty big implications for people suffering from PTSD or for people who have experienced a traumatic event, yet there are other, less obvious conditions which may benefit from the memory wiping pill as well.
 OCD, drug addiction and even chronic pain are afflictions caused in large part, because of memory.
-In the case of OCD, it’s a fear or anxiety being remembered, with drug addiction it’s the high and with chronic pain it’s the memory of the trauma that originally inflicted it.
+In the case of OCD, it’s a fear or anxiety that's being remembered, with drug addiction it’s the high, and with chronic pain it’s the memory of the trauma that originally inflicted it.
 The pill could potentially be the answer to all these problems!
 And yet… it’s not difficult to imagine the consequences the power might bring.

 With memories a matter of choice, I wonder - how could this change us?
 What would a world of people without unpleasant memories be like?
 Would we be happier, more kind and confident people without any recollection of rejection, betrayal or loss?
-Would we be weaker, more shallow and selfish people without the memory of our struggles, our failures or the hurt we’ve inflicted?
+Would we be weaker, more shallow and selfish people without the memory of our struggles, our failures, the hurt we’ve inflicted or the sympathy gained by having been hurt ourselves?
 Believe me - I’ve been through more than my fair share of difficult life experiences.
-Would I dose them away if I could?
-What sort of me would that dosing leave behind?
+But would I dose them away if I could?
+I'm really not sure.
+I wonder - what sort of me would that leave behind?

-And then there’s the possibility that the pill may fall into the wrong hands.
+And then, beyond the debate on whether this would be better or worse for the person who elects this treatment, there’s the possibility that the pill may fall into the wrong hands.
 That one person may erase the memories of another against their will.
+Frightening thought.

 Eternal Sunshine of the Spotless Mind?